szahn/YelpItinerary/README.md

 YelpItinerary
 =============

-NodeJS/HTML5 Yelp itinerary creator which maps a walking city tour of Yelp bookmarks
+Plots a walking city tour of bookmarked locations from Yelp.